Wake Forest University Department of Counseling

 For this assignment, students will utilize skills in the critical analysis of counseling-related information and synthesizing this information in a clear and concise manner by creating a literature review on a specific diagnosis in the Diagnostic and Statistical Manual of Mental Disorders.

-For this assignment, students will critically examine the methods, results, discussion, and implications sections of an article available from the WFU Course Reserves.
+For this assignment, students will critically examine the methods, results, discussion, and implications sections of an article available through Course Reserves.

 For this assignment, students will consider the trustworthiness of the article analyzed in assignment 6.1.